-- To take home... (read take-home messages) - To conclude, I would like to acknowledge the contribution of the rest of the research team and thank the sponsors of this research: the Sonova holding group and the Australian Government through the Department of Health. - Thank you for your attention.
+- To take home... (read take-home messages) - To conclude, I would like to acknowledge the contribution of the rest of the research team and other NAL colleagues who have made a significant contribution to the study. - and thank the sponsors of this research: (1) the Sonova holding group, the Australian Government through the Department of Health and the Spanish 'Ramón y Cajal' fellowship, funded by the Ministry of Science, Innovation and Universities of the Spanish Government, the National Agency for Research and the European Social Fund Plus. - Thank you for your attention.
 I am happy to take any question.